A Low Cost Relativistic Algebraic Diagrammatic Construction Method Based on Cholesky Decomposition and Frozen Natural

 \subsubsection{Coin-age metal atoms}

-To access the performance of relativistic ADC(3) employing the SOC-X2CAMF Hamiltonian for the electron affinity problem, we have tested the SS-FNS-EA-ADC(3) and the corresponding semi-empirically scaled variant SS-FNS-EA-ADC[(2)+x(3)] for both atomic and molecular systems.
-For the atomic system, we have considered coinage metals Cu, Ag, and Au.
-Table~\ref{table:ea_cuagau} presents the calculated electron affinities (EAs) of the coinage metals Cu, Ag, and Au using different variants of the electron-attachment algebraic diagrammatic construction methods.
-Specifically, results from the CD-SOCX2CAMF-SS-FNS-EA-ADC(3) and EA-ADC[(2)+x(3)] ($x=0.5$) approaches are compared against canonical EA-ADC(3) and available experimental values.
-All calculations employed the d-aug-dyall.v4z basis set and the SOC-X2CAMF Hamiltonian, with the SS-FNS threshold set of $10^{-4.5}$.
-The canonical EA-ADC(3) method gives an EA value of 1.45 eV.
-For the SS-FNS-EA-ADC(3), the uncorrected and corrected electron affinities of Cu are 1.39 and 1.45 eV, respectively, indicating a modest but systematic improvement upon applying the perturbative correction.
+To assess the performance of relativistic ADC(3) employing the X2CAMF Hamiltonian for the EA problem, we have tested the SS-FNS-CD-EA-ADC(3) and the corresponding semi-empirically scaled variant SS-FNS-CD-EA-ADC[(2)+x(3)] for both atomic and molecular systems.
+For the atomic systems, we have considered coinage metals Cu, Ag, and Au.
+Table~\ref{table:ea_cuagau} presents the calculated EAs of the coinage metals Cu, Ag, and Au using different variants of the relativistic EA-ADC methods.
+Specifically, results from the SS-FNS-CD-EA-ADC(3) and SS-FNS-CD-EA-ADC[(2)+x(3)] ($x$=0.5) approaches are compared with canonical EA-ADC(3) and available experimental values.
+All calculations employed the d-aug-dyall.v4z basis set and the SOC-X2CAMF Hamiltonian, with the SS-FNS threshold set to $10^{-4.5}$.
+The canonical EA-ADC(3) method gives an EA value of 1.45 eV for Cu.
+For the SS-FNS-CD-EA-ADC(3), the uncorrected and corrected EA of Cu are 1.39 and 1.45 eV, respectively, indicating a modest but systematic improvement upon applying the perturbative correction.

-However, the SS-FNS-ADC(3) method shows an error of 0.21 eV with respect to the experiments for Cu.
-For Ag, the SS-FNS-EA-ADC(3) method shows improved performance, and the error with respect to the experiment is 0.04 eV.
-In contrast, the deviation from the canonical EA-ADC(3) result is minimal—only about 0.01 eV.
+However, the SS-FNS-CD-EA-ADC(3) method shows an error of 0.21 eV with respect to the experiment for Cu.
+For Ag, the SS-FNS-CD-EA-ADC(3) method shows improved performance, and the error with respect to the experiment is 0.04 eV.
+In contrast, the deviation from the canonical EA-ADC(3) result is minimal, only about 0.01 eV.
 In the case of Au, both the uncorrected and corrected values slightly underestimate the experimental reference and show errors of 0.23 eV and 0.18 eV, respectively.
-In all the cases, the results are in excellent agreement with the corresponding canonical ADC(3) results.
-This SS-FNS-EA-ADC[(2)+x(3)] method is in excellent agreement with the experimental value, with a maximum deviation of 0.03 eV.
+In all cases, the computed values show excellent agreement with the corresponding canonical ADC(3) results.
+Notably, the SS-FNS-EA-ADC[(2)+$x$(3)] approach also reproduces the experimental data with high accuracy, exhibiting a maximum deviation of only 0.03 eV.